-As a precaution, we are offering you credit monitoring and identity protection services through the company IDX at no cost to you.
+We wanted to notify you of this incident and to assure you that we take it seriously.
+We have arranged for you to receive credit monitoring and identity protection services through the company IDX at no cost to you.
 These identity protection services include one year of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed identity theft recovery services.
-These services are completely free to you, and enrolling in this program will not hurt your credit score.
-For more information on the services, including instructions on how to activate your complimentary one-year membership, please visit https://response.idx.us/dataservices or call 1-833-325-1779 and use the Enrollment Code provided above.
-Please note the deadline to enroll is March 6, 2022.
+These services are completely free to you and enrolling in this program will not hurt your credit score.
+For more information on the services, including instructions on how to activate your complimentary one-year membership, please visit https://app.idx.us/account-creation/protect or call (888) 861-8760 or scan the QR code and use the Enrollment Code provided above.
+Please note the deadline to enroll is January 27, 2024.
 For more information on identity protection and steps you can take in response, please see the additional information provided with this letter.

 We regret that this incident occurred and apologize for any inconvenience.
-To help prevent something like this from happening again, we have taken steps to enhance our security measures.
-If you have additional questions, please call 1-833-325-1779, Monday through Friday, between 7:00 a.m. and 7:00 p.m., Mountain Time.
+To prevent something like this from happening again, we have taken steps to further to enhance our existing security measures.
+If you have any questions, please call (888) 861-8760, Monday through Friday, from 9:00 a.m. to 9:00 p.m.
+Eastern Time.